MNSGC-Ballooning/Themal-Vac-Sensor-Suite/README.md

 **CoolTerm - a Serial Monitor for Radio Usage**

 - Used preferably with the CoolTerm software, which is found [here](http://freeware.the-meiers.org/).
+- CoolTerm can be used by plugging a USB-XBee adapter into the computer running CoolTerm, which communicates with another XBee connected to a microcontroller.
 - Removing the buffer on CoolTerm:
   - To remove the buffer on CoolTerm, open the software and click on "Options".
   - Then click on "Receive".